The easiest way to make a delicious beef stewJump to Recipe

 - Cook on low for 10-12 hours.

-- Prior to serving, if you feel the sauce isn’t as thick as you would like it, add 1 tbsp of potato flakes and stir.
+- Prior to serving, if you feel the sauce isn’t as thick as you would like it, add 1 tablespoon of potato flakes and stir.
 Test sauce for thickness.
-If it still isn’t where you like it, continue to add flakes, 1 tbsp at a time, stirring in between each tablespoon until desired thickness is achieved.
+If it still isn’t where you like it, continue to add flakes, 1 tablespoon at a time, stirring in between each tablespoon until desired thickness is achieved.